markowetzlab/SCperturb/README.md

 > data(rowmetadata.datlinger2017_stim)
 ```

-Run mnem on perturb-seq and generate Figure 7 from Holding2019 "Network reconstruction from single cell transcriptomic profiles of CRISPR gene perturbations".
+Run mnem on perturb-seq data and generate Figure 7 from Holding2019.
 This takes about an hour to run.

 ```
 > set.seed(42)